 - He felt horrible about it.

 As you can imagine, the case featured expert witnesses.
 Here though, the defense did not have their own expert.
 They essentially, recognized the extent of the injuries, and counsel focused her cross on making sure the State’s doctors kept their opinions limited to what the medical literature says was the limits.

-The central issue in the case, was not whether defendant did it or not.
-Instead, the Defendant's mental state at the time of the shaking was the main item in dispute.
+Defendant’s mental state at the time of the shaking was the main item in dispute.

 The state’s position was that his mental state did not matter so much.
 They contended that if he “knowingly” shook her then is guilty of aggravated battery to a child.
 The prosecution did not want the jury to get the definition of “knowingly.”

 Defense position was that, of course his mental state mattered.
 Defense counsel disagreed and argued that the State had to prove defendant was